Wilbert J. McKeachie and Marilla Svinicki, Teaching Tips: Strategies, Research, and Theory

 the resource merits.

-Please submit as Microsoft Word Files or RTF so that I can format it easily.
+Please submit as Microsoft Word Files or plain text so that I can format it easily.

 The parameters of this assignment will be discussed in class and decided as a group.